Infrared problem in perturbative quantum field theory: Construction of S-matrix and interacting fields

 \subsubsection{Asymptotic behavior of currents}

-In this section we show that the matrix elements of the currents and the asymptotic currents have the same timelike asymptotic behavior.
+In this section we show that the matrix elements of the free currents and the asymptotic currents have the same timelike asymptotic behavior.
 We consider in detail the case of the scalar model.
 The obtained results generalize to QED in a straightforward manner.
-Let us recall that by the analogy to QED we call the operator $\normord{J(x)}\,=\,\normord{\psi^2(x)}$ the current in the scalar model.
+Let us recall that by the analogy to QED we call the operator $\normord{J(x)}\,=\,1/2\,\normord{\psi^2(x)}$ the current in the scalar model.
 It plays a similar role to the spinor current $\normord{J^\mu(x)}\,=\,\normord{\overline{\psi}(x)\gamma^\mu\psi(x)}$ in QED.
 Let

 be a state with one electron and let $v$ be a four-velocity.
-It holds
+We first determine the asymptote of $\normord{J(x)}$

 The last equality follows from the standard result about the asymptotic behavior of a solution of the Klein-Gordon equation (see e.g. Appendix 1 to Section XI.3 in~\cite{reedsimon3}).
-We show that

-The first of the above equalities follows from the definition of $J_\ras(\eta;\lambda v)$ and $J_\rout(\eta;\lambda v)$.
-In order to prove the second one we first use the following expression for the asymptotic numerical current
+Next, we find the asymptotes of the asymptotic currents.
+To this end, we shall use the following expression for the asymptotic numerical current

 which is valid for any four-velocities $v,u$ such that $v=(1,\vec{0})$.
-Next we observe that
+We observe that

-The past asymptotic behavior of the currents can be obtained in an analogous way.
-Using the above results we get

-where the states $\Psi,\Psi'$ belong to any of the domains considered in this paper.
-Analogous identities are also valid for currents in QED.